The Secret Ingredient to Keep Cookies Soft: Expert Tips and Baking Techniques

 Texture Preferences in Baking

 For many, the texture of a cookie defines the entire eating experience.
 A soft cookie delivers comfort, warmth, and that melt-in-your-mouth goodness that crunchy cookies often lack.
-Additionally, the softness of a cookie often means it’s fresh, moist, and made with love.
-While some people enjoy the satisfying snap of a crisp cookie, the indulgence of a chewy, tender one is hard to beat.
+Soft cookies also signal freshness, as they’re often at their peak when just baked.
+While some enjoy the snap of a crisp cookie, the indulgence of a chewy, tender one is hard to beat.

 The Science Behind Soft vs. Crunchy Cookies